TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

  	<li>Go to the link <a href="http://libguides.twu.ca/library_research/home">TWU library homepage</a> and click "<a href="http://libguides.twu.ca/library_research/skills">How to develop research skills</a>."
 Begin by watching the two videos in the section "using the web."
 There are two short videos on <a href="https://vimeo.com/160915822/0661b2b1c2">using google scholar</a> and <a href="https://vimeo.com/162602381/1b0d684fb6">assessing online resources</a> in this section.</li>
  	<li>In your reflective learning journal, consider answering the following questions:
 <ul>
+ 	<li>Briefly describe how you found your online sources and whether or not you think they will be helpful resources for your topic.</li>
- 	<li>What sources of information you will use the most to conduct research on your topic?</li>
+ 	<li>What sources of information will you use the most to conduct research on your topic?</li>
  	<li>How will you evaluate these sources to make sure they are credible and reliable sources of information?</li>
 </ul>
 </li>